 The Yamaha Bolt platform is the basis for four similar but unique motorcycles — if you’re generous and include the SCR950 in that group.

 The Yamaha Bolt is part of Yamaha’s “Sport Heritage” line, which you’d know just from looking at Yamaha’s website, so that’s not news.
-But also part of that line is the much more technologically advanced XSR900 (which I guess didn’t get the 2021 update like the MT-09 did, so maybe it is heritage…).
+But also part of that line is the much more technologically advanced XSR900 (which didn’t get the 2021 update like the MT-09 until 2022, so maybe it is slightly heritage…).
 So the Bolt definitely sits on the “heritage” side of “sport heritage”.